denisyukphp/backoff/docs/index.md

 $backoffTime->toMilliseconds();
 ```

-Backoff generates duration time which based on base time and choices strategy.
+Backoff generates a duration time which based on the base time and the choices strategy.
 As a result, you can work with such values of time as a second, millisecond, microsecond and nanosecond.

-## Enable jitter
+## Enable Jitter

-Enabled jitter allows to add an noise for a backoff time.
+Enabled Jitter allows to add an noise for the backoff time.
 This is necessary in order to make the generation of the backoff time unlike each other.
+Turn on it is very simple:

 ```php
 <?php